wp-plugins/leaguemanager/readme.txt

 == Description ==

 This Plugin is designed to manage sports leagues and display them on your blog.
-It is originally built for gymnastics league, but can be used for any other as well.

 **Features**